Updated: Dec 7, 2022

 "How do you determine your bushing size and how much neck tension is optimal?"

-To determine the bushing size, there’s a few ways to do it.
-The easiest way of doing it is simply loading a loading up a dummy round.
+To determine the bushing size, there are a few ways to do it.
+The easiest way of doing it is simply loading up a dummy round.
 Measure the case neck with a projectile seated, and subtract 0.001".
 So, if your neck diameter is 0.320", you will order a 0.319" size bushing.
+Which will give you .001" neck tension then.

 Another method if you don't have a dummy round for reference, is to measure the case neck thickness, multiply it by two, then add your bullet diameter.
 Then, you will subtract by 0.001"